ArchesClimate: Probabilistic Decadal Ensemble Generation With Flow Matching

 \subsection{Training}

-Following ArchesWeatherGen, we train both a deterministic and generative model to predict the next state at timestep $t+\delta$, where \textit{t} is a timestep in IPSL-DCPP and $\delta$ is one month.
-A deterministic model, $f_{\theta}$, is trained to predict $X_{t+\delta}$ from $X_{t}$ where $X$ is a climatic state of IPSL-DCPP (see \autoref{fig:dcpp_diagram}).
-In this climate state, we include the forcings listed in \autoref{table:vars} shown as $\text{Forcings}_t$ in \autoref{training_scheme}.
-They are included in both $f_{\theta}$ and $g_{\theta}$ via conditional layer normalization (see previous section).
+Following ArchesWeatherGen, we train both a deterministic and generative model to predict the next state at timestep $t+\delta$, where \textit{t} is a timestep and $\delta$ is one month.
+A deterministic model, $f_{\theta}$, is trained to predict $X_{t+\delta}$ from $X_{t}$ and $X_{t-\delta}$ where $X$ is a climatic state of IPSL-DCPP (see \ref{fig:dcpp_diagram}).
+In this climate state, we include the forcings listed in \cref{table:vars} shown as $\text{Forcings}_t$ in \cref{training_scheme} via conditional layer normalization (see previous section).
 We include a spectral and gradient component to the loss of the deterministic model as a way to increase variability.
 This is a common practice in climate emulation to increase variability \citep{saccardiAssessingGeographicGeneralization2025,lupin-jimenezSimultaneousEmulationDownscaling2025,guanLUCIELightweightUncoupled2025,kochkovNeuralGeneralCirculation2024}.
 To properly weight the loss functions, we scale the gradient loss and spectral loss by 0.2.
 Please see \cref{sec:deterministic_ablations} and \cref{sec:generative_rmse_esr} for more details.
 The loss function is as follows:\\

 Where: $P$ is the prediction and subscripts i,k designate the indices for longitude and latitude, $G$ is the ground truth $\mathcal{F}$ denotes the 2D Fourier transform of the predicted image, $|\mathcal{F}|^2$ denotes the Power Spectra Density and $\epsilon$ represents a small regularization factor (1e-10).
 We will refer to this loss as a composite loss.